 As novel technologies become increasingly important, there has been a movement toward “platform” technologies—technologies such as mRNA and cell therapies that have potential application across many disease areas.
 Innovating in such spaces requires pharmaceutical companies to make bigger bets around a technology and invest in manufacturing capabilities from the outset, as well as increasingly correlate risk across portfolios.

 At the same time, innovation has become increasingly accessible, driven by the broadening range of easy-to-scale modular technology platforms as well as the decreasing barriers to entry, as new approaches can be validated in smaller populations.
-Increasing availability and breadth of outsourced capacity and capabilities, as well as unprecedented levels of venture-capital investment, have also made it easier for smaller pharma companies to pursue innovation.
+Increasing availability and breadth of outsourced capacity and capabilities, as well as unprecedented levels of venture-capital investment, have also made it easier for smaller pharma companies to pursue innovation.2 In the first half of 2020, biotechnology attracted $12.6 billion in investment from private-equity and venture-capital firms.3 That year, some 70 percent of new clinical trials were sponsored by players outside of the top 20 pharmaceutical companies, up from about 60 percent in 2016 (Exhibit 3).4

 This era could become a golden age of innovation, given the confluence of technologies, the growing number of successful innovators, more diverse and growing investment, and the increased collaboration among pharma companies and with regulators.
 In fact, bringing about such an age is critical if we are to tackle the healthcare challenges that could cripple society over the coming decades.